Asset Management Policy

 Return of Assets Upon Termination

-The termination process includes the return of all previously issued physical and electronic assets owned by or entrusted to [COMPANY NAME], as outlined in the Employment Terms and Conditions, and Asset Management Policy.
+The termination process includes the return of all previously issued physical and electronic assets owned by or entrusted to [COMPANY NAME], as outlined in the Employment Terms and Conditions, and System Access Control Policy.

 If [COMPANY NAME] equipment was purchased by an employee or third party user, or personal equipment was used, all relevant information must be transferred to [COMPANY NAME] and securely erased from the equipment.